Ozon Holdings PLC (NASDAQ:OZON) Given Consensus Rating of “Buy” by Analysts

 Ozon Holdings PLC (NASDAQ:OZON) has been assigned an average recommendation of “Buy” from the six brokerages that are covering the company, MarketBeat.com reports.
 Three equities research analysts have rated the stock with a hold recommendation and three have assigned a buy recommendation to the company.
 The average 1 year target price among analysts that have issued ratings on the stock in the last year is $51.00.

 A number of equities analysts have weighed in on OZON shares.
+HSBC started coverage on shares of Ozon in a research note on Tuesday, January 5th.
+They set a “buy” rating and a $55.00 target price for the company.
 Renaissance Capital raised shares of Ozon from a “hold” rating to a “buy” rating in a research note on Wednesday, March 31st.
-JPMorgan Chase & Co. started coverage on shares of Ozon in a research note on Friday, February 12th.
+Finally, JPMorgan Chase & Co. started coverage on shares of Ozon in a research note on Friday, February 12th.
 They set a “neutral” rating for the company.
-Finally, HSBC started coverage on shares of Ozon in a research note on Tuesday, January 5th.
-They set a “buy” rating and a $55.00 target price for the company.

 Several institutional investors and hedge funds have recently made changes to their positions in OZON.
 Cetera Advisor Networks LLC bought a new stake in shares of Ozon during the fourth quarter valued at approximately $207,000.
 Zurcher Kantonalbank Zurich Cantonalbank purchased a new stake in Ozon in the fourth quarter worth approximately $218,000.
 GWM Advisors LLC purchased a new stake in Ozon in the first quarter worth approximately $224,000.
 Squarepoint Ops LLC purchased a new stake in Ozon in the fourth quarter worth approximately $225,000.
 Finally, Paloma Partners Management Co purchased a new stake in Ozon in the fourth quarter worth approximately $320,000.